 - Hepatitis B screening for people at high risk

-- Immunization vaccines, including: Diphtheria, hepatitis A and B, herpes zoster, human papillomavirus (HPV), influenza (flu), measles, meningitis, mumps, pertussis (whooping cough), pneumonia, rubella, tetanus, varicella (chickenpox)
+- Immunization vaccines, include: Diphtheria, hepatitis A and B, herpes zoster, human papillomavirus (HPV), influenza (flu), measles, meningitis, mumps, pertussis (whooping cough), pneumonia, rubella, tetanus, varicella (chickenpox)

 - Lung cancer screening for adults 55-80 at high risk for lung cancer (heavy smokers and those who have quit in the past 15 years)

 - Sexually transmitted infection (STI) prevention counseling for adults at higher risk

 - Statin preventive medication for adults 40 to 75 at high risk of high cholesterol